SquadFM/Squad-Field-Manual/README.md

 - Practice/play all roles within a tank, also practice different tanks.
 If all you want is to be a gunner, you might not understand what the other crew members need to be doing and it might lead to frustration and defeat.
 Try to find a group/clan to play together often, it will increase your effectiveness by far.
     - Both T-72s are very slow when reversing, the cannon round goes off a bit to the right and its auto-reload is slower than the manual reloads of the Abrams, for example, but its low profile, it only requires a crew of 3.
 The top gunner is remote and it's quite fast moving forward (for a tank, that is).
     - The Abrams is very loud and high profile, very easy to distinguish, the range finder is a bit weird, but the front armor has a greater chance of deflecting rounds than most tanks and its top gunner is also remote.
     - Challenger has a weird measurement of range.
-It can't fire backwards effectively and it’s quite high profile as well, but it's quite fast moving in any direction and very maneuverable.
+It can't fire backward effectively and it’s quite high profile as well, but it's quite fast moving in any direction and very maneuverable.
     - Leopard has a very different ranging system that gives him quite big of an edge in long-range engagements but it's awkward to use at close range, but it has a somewhat lower profile than most tanks
     - The T-62 is very exposed, but it’s very low profile, making the least noise, it’s fast, requires only 3 Crewmen and of all tanks, this is the one with the greatest chances of deflecting rounds directed at its turret.
 - Also, practice all tanks so you know their strengths/weaknesses and how to range/maneuver them.